MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ## What is a security group in Active Directory?

 Active Directory has two forms of common security principals: user accounts and computer accounts.
 These accounts represent a physical entity that is either a person or a computer.
 A user account also can be used as a dedicated service account for some applications.

-Security groups are used to collect user accounts, computer accounts, and other groups into manageable units.
+Security groups are a way to collect user accounts, computer accounts, and other groups into manageable units.

-In the Windows Server operating system, there are several built-in accounts and security groups that are preconfigured with the appropriate rights and permissions to perform specific tasks.
-For Active Directory, there are two types of administrative responsibilities:
+In the Windows Server operating system, several built-in accounts and security groups are preconfigured with the appropriate rights and permissions to perform specific tasks.
+In Active Directory, administrative responsibilities are separated into two types of administrators:

 - **Service administrators**: Responsible for maintaining and delivering Active Directory Domain Services (AD DS), including managing domain controllers and configuring the AD DS.